SWSpratlin/Taphonomy/README.md

 Features still working on

-- [ ] Fullscreen
+- [X] Fullscreen
-- [ ] Pi Functionality
+- [X] Pi Functionality
-- [ ] JavaCV Functionality
-- [ ] JavaCPP Build within Pi Environment
+- [X] GStreamer Integration
-- [ ] Config Handler to run the first time on the machine to choose image files.
+- [X] Config Handler to run the first time on the machine to choose image files.
+- [ ] Windows Driver
+- [ ] In-program declaration of Auto-shudown
+- [ ]

 ## ChangeLog:

+1.0 FIRST STABLE VERSION
+    - GStreamer Integration, Fullscreen capabilities, switch to a new source for Processing
+    - New updater algorithm using a pseudo-random updater set.
+Grows slower, but more circular
+    - Cleaned up test-cases
+    - Added Uptime counter to Utils

-9/1 -  Switch to JavaCV Library.
+0.2.0 -  Switch to JavaCV Library.
 Still not fully functional.